-DeskGlam was a subscription box that I created and launched, and featured monthly deliveries of fun and colorful office accessories to desks of girl bosses around the country (and beyond – our furthest delivery was to New Zealand)!
-Each month featured a set of 6 – 8 products targeted toward working women between the ages of 18 – 55.
+DeskGlam was a subscription box business that I founded, created and launched, featuring monthly deliveries of fun and colorful office accessories to desks of ‘girl bosses’ around the country…and beyond (our furthest delivery was to New Zealand)!
+Each month featured a set of 6 – 8 products targeted toward women who loved office accessories, between the ages of 18 – 55.

 Having always been obsessed with desk accessories and office supplies, I desperately searched for an all-in-one desk kit that I could purchase that would have an assortment of items that were both fun and functional.
 Having come up short on my search, I (unknowingly) began a research and development phase and conceptualized a subscription box that provided exactly that.
-I made a small investment in the idea, setting up a website that featured only a landing page with a box to enter an email to join a ‘waiting list’, as well as an Instagram and Facebook account.
+To (scrappily) test and gauge interest in the idea, I made an initial $15 investment to purchase a domain name and hosting to set up a website that featured a simple ‘coming soon’ landing page with a box to enter an email address to join a waiting list, as well as an Instagram and Facebook account.
 Putting my previous photography, Photoshop and digital marketing skills to work, I styled and photographed layouts of items that fit the product mix and defined and added the ‘creative’ (font, filters, signature brand colors, layout, ‘voice of the brand’, etc.).
-These pictures were then posted on Instagram to test interest in the idea.
-In a matter of three weeks, I had collected over 100 emails for the initial launch of DeskGlam.
+These pictures were then posted on Instagram to further test market interest in the idea.
+In a matter of three weeks, relying solely on social media marketing, I had collected over 100 emails for the initial launch of DeskGlam.
 The positive results from the test inspired me to bring the product to life.

 What followed were about 8 weeks of sourcing products, A&B testing of the pre-launch website, building and designing the actual website with a checkout/payment gateway, social media marketing, blogger partnerships, e-commerce, prototyping and designing the boxes, budgeting and forecasting, selecting/negotiating/working with vendors and creating all graphic design, layout and photography that communicated the brand and products.
 Leading up to the launch of the first box, over 700 emails were collected with specific intent to join the ‘waiting list’ demonstrating serious consumer interest in purchasing.